 Dark web discovery

-The Echosec Platform gives Flashpoint clients the ability to detect security issues surrounding their business, partners, employees, and locations.
+Flashpoint gives clients the ability to detect security issues surrounding their businesses, partners, employees, and locations.
 It does this by surfacing deep and dark web data that is otherwise difficult to sift through.

 The dark web itself does not have a high barrier to access.
 A Tor browser is all that is needed to access these sites.
 Navigating the dark web, however, comes with a range of challenges.

 Due to the nature of dark web content, most organizations do not allow their employees to use the Tor browser.